 And a trip to the Hohensalzburg Castle wouldn’t be complete without checking out the Marionette Museum!
 Yes, there’s a museum devoted to the art of marionette puppetry inside the castle itself.
 Salzburg has a rich history in marionette theatre, including one that offers performances to this date.

 It’s a small museum, but very cute and worth checking out.
 There are even a couple of interactive displays where you can try your hand at using a marionette for yourself.
+As you can see, in this Salzburg travel guide, we highly recommend going to Hohensalzburg Castle for both the exterior scenery and the history lesson found inside the castle.

-Oh!
 One final last cute touch at Hohensalzburg Fortress was the adorable little tunnel called Liebesgrotte.
 You walk into the small stone opening with your partner.
 As it says on the plaque, “One kiss inside the love grotto and your love will be everlasting.”
 Of course, Justin and I had to smooch in the grotto!

 After Hohensalzburg Castle, we hopped back across the river for lunch at Uncle Van.
 It’s a Vietnamese takeaway restaurant, specializing in vegan-friendly ingredients and sauces.